-Jo & Mya Education Programme
+Jo & Mya Education Project

 The Hospice’s Counselling and Support service has, for many years, been improving outcomes for bereaved children and their families, community wide.